HCL-TECH-SOFTWARE/appscan-automation-framework/README.md

 #### To use this module
-This module does not accept any parameters, however it requieres ./config/schedule.json.
+This module does not accept any parameters, however it requires ./config/schedule.json.
 This file can be created using the template ./sampledata/scheduler/scheduleSample.json.
+The field     'Location_of_schedule_json' in ./config/config.js should be set to the specific location of this  file.
 The scanId(s) required for the config file can be obtained from the ASoC UI.

 Example: